 - Listing Dojo: a free Amazon A/B testing tool

 - PickFu: an A/B testing tool with personalized feedback

 Splitly: a focused A/B testing tool

-Splitly enables you to create variants of your listing, then it automatically rotates the variants live on your Amazon listing.
-Using Splitly, you can split test
+Splitly enables you to create variants of your listing, then automatically rotates the variants live on your Amazon listing.
+Using Splitly, you can split-test the following elements:

 - Product features